 Testifying in front of local decision makers or state committees is an important strategy to educate stakeholders on the importance, needs, and successes of the Program.
 Visit the Public Testimony page for tools to help you make the most of testimony and to refresh/solidify your knowledge of the difference between educating and lobbying.

 What happens in Madison matters to all of us.
 The tools below can connect you with your policymakers and help you stay up to date on the latest happenings at the capitol.

 Connect with Legislators

-- Click on the maps below to see Senate or Assembly districts
+Click on the links below to see Senate or Assembly districts

-- Click on the maps below to see Senate or Assembly districts with the outlines of MJC jurisdiction areas
+Click on the links below to see Senate or Assembly districts with the outlines of MJC jurisdiction areas

 Get Notified of Legislative Activity